fedearrigone/fedearrigone/README.md

 <br>
 - A passionate Front-end developer.<br>
-- Currently learning Web Development at UNTREF.<br>
+- Currently learning FullStack Web Development at UNTREF.<br>
 - I’m currently open for an Intern or a new job opportunity.<br>
 <br>